 6. A 3,000 pound-per-pallet position capacity is standard, but push back rack can be designed with an even higher capacity

-8. Typically requires an additional 6”-8”’s of height compared to standard selective
+8. Typically requires an additional 6 to 8 inches of height compared to standard selective

-9. Push back rack is often times used in combination with drive in rack to maximize space
+9. Push back rack is often used in combination with drive-in rack to maximize space

 10. Unless noted, most push back rack systems in the US are made using structural rack

 Push back rack systems utilize nested carts that allow up to 5 pallets to be stored per pallet position.
 Pallets sit atop these carts and when a pallet is loaded, the pallet positioned at the pick face is pushed backward, along with any pallets that are behind it.
 The new pallet is then set on the cart that was nested below.
 Likewise, when a pallet is pulled from the pick face, the pallet(s) behind it move forward one position.
 If you are interested in watching a live demo stop by our Maple Grove, MN warehouse or reach out to our Design Group and we’ll find one of our systems in a warehouse near you.